weikaj/STEMMUS_SCOPE/docs/Quick_start_for_contributors.md

 # Contribute you changes to STEMMUS-SCOPE on CRIB
 ## Download the source code of STEMMUS-SCOPE model.
-Log in to CRIB, and run this code on terminal to download the source code from GitHub to the current directory on CRIB.
+Log in to CRIB, and run this command on terminal to download the source code from GitHub to the current directory on CRIB.
 ```
 git clone git@github.com:EcoExtreML/STEMMUS_SCOPE.git
 ```